 That’s okay.
 Everybody feels a smorgasbord of emotions when the flicker of a potential love match has been ignited.
 What you want to do is chill out, keep your expectations in check, and make sure this budding relationship doesn’t burn out before it even begins.

 The first thing I want you to do is make sure you’re dealing with a bona fide second date.
-In Dr. Joy’s Perfect World of Dating, you met your date through friends, asked him or her out to lunch, had fun, and arranged to meet again.
+In Dr. Joy’s Perfect World of Online Dating, you met your date through friends, asked him or her out to lunch, had fun, and arranged to meet again.
 In the imperfect world we all live in, you may have met your date in class, at a party, on the street.
 You said, “I’m going to Starbucks for a cappuccino.
 Wanna come?”
 He went, bought his own cup of coffee, chatted with you, had a few laughs, and gave you his phone number when you offered yours.
 Technically, you had a date.
 But who deals in technicalities when dating is concerned?
 In reality, you had more of a date-ette than a date.